dds0007/gameIA/README.md

 # gameIA
 Proyect for Artificial Intelligence class.
-We should develop different algorithms that can complete a game(Tetris) and compare their eficiency
+We should develop different algorithms that can complete-play a game(Tetris) and compare their eficiency